oleksiikutuzov/flipperzero-ufbt-action/README.md

 ### `lint_only`

 Is **not required**.
 Will only lint your code without building.
 Can be `true` or `false`.
 When not specified, defaults to `false`.

-## Caching

-This workflow will save ufbt cache for your repository as you run it and automatically update it as needed.
-[More about managing caches](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#managing-caches)

 ## Usage examples